SydBal/redwoodblog/README.md

 - [Learn how to contribute](https://redwoodjs.com/docs/contributing)

 ## Tutorial Steps
+0. Run `yarn redwood dev` to start development server.
-1. Create HomePage with command `yarn redwood generate page home /`
+1. Create HomePage with command `yarn redwood generate page home /` and add css for minimal styles.
+2. Create AboutPage with command `yarn redwood generate page about` and link to Homepage.